gregpriday/copy-tree/README.md

 For details on recent changes, check out the [CHANGELOG](CHANGELOG.md).

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security

-If you discover any security related issues, please email greg@siteorigin.com instead of using the issue tracker.
+If you discover any security related issues, please email [greg@siteorigin.com](mailto:greg@siteorigin.com) instead of using the issue tracker.

 ## Credits